Image: Aussie Helpers Ltd.

 Australia should be so proud of our farmers.
 A huge area of our beautiful country is rural and remote.
 These regions are covered in properties where our farmers of all types are toiling away sunrise to sunset putting great quality food on our tables, clothes on our backs and providing us with a myriad of other items we use each and every day.

 Our farmers are a unique breed.
-They are the most hard-working people you will ever encounter, they don’t whinge or complain, they take things in their stride and just keep on keeping on.
-They are the first people to lend a hand if someone needs it, they tend to live a simpler life than those in our cities and coastal areas, preferring instead to put what little they have into their farms and animals.
-They are also the most proud people.
-They will struggle away trying to makes ends meet and never ask for a handout or a hand up.
+You will never encounter more hard-working people, they don’t whinge or complain, they take things in their stride and just keep on keeping on.
+Usually the first people to lend a hand if someone needs it, they tend to live a simpler life than those in our cities and coastal areas, preferring instead to put what little they have into their farms and animals.
+They are also the most proud people, constantly struggling away trying to makes ends meet and never ask for a handout or a hand up.

 Over the past few years especially, our farmers have taken a real beating.
 The drought and other factors such as terrible milk prices has crippled them.
 With the stress of years of no rain, countless failed crops, financial insecurity, isolation and rural towns not being able to survive with lack of patronage.
 Rural suicide in Australia is ridiculously high.
 There are roughly 20 suicide deaths a week in rural Australia.

 Imagine working long hour days, 365 days a year and not receiving an income for several years.
 Having to source extra work elsewhere just to feed your families and maintain your farm a little.
 Imagine sending your valuable livestock to be killed because you just can’t afford to buy feed and water to keep them.
 This also means you now have no breeding stock for if and when the drought breaks and you need to replenish your property.